 The valuation techniques and assumptions used by BNP Paribas Fortis ensure that the fair value of financial assets and liabilities carried at amortised cost is measured on a consistent basis throughout the Bank.
 Fair value is based on prices quoted in an active market when these are available.
-In other cases, fair value is determined using valuation techniques such as discounting of estimated future cash flows for loans, liabilities and held-to-maturity financial assets, or specific valuation models for other financial instruments as described in note 1, "Summary of significant accounting policies applied by BNP Paribas Fortis".
+In other cases, fair value is determined using valuation techniques such as discounting of estimated future cash flows for loans, liabilities and debt securities at amortised cost, or specific valuation models for other financial instruments as described in note 1., 'Summary of significant accounting policies applied by BNP Paribas Fortis'.
 The description of the fair value hierarchy levels is also presented in the accounting principles (note 1.f.9).
-In the case of loans, liabilities and held-to-maturity financial assets that have an initial maturity of less than one year (including demand deposits) or of most regulated savings products, fair value equates to carrying amount.
-These instruments have been classified in Level 2, except for loans to customers, which are classified in Level 3.
+In the case of loans, liabilities and debt securities at amortised cost that have an initial maturity of less than one year (including demand deposits) or of most regulated savings products, fair value equates to the carrying amount.
+These instruments have been classified in Level 2, except for loans to customers which are classified in Level 3.